nautechsystems/nautilus_trader/docs/user_guide/orders.md

 - `INDEX`: The trigger price will be based on the instruments index price for the exchange.

 ### Trigger Offset Type
-Applicable to conditional trailing STOP trigger orders, specifies the method of triggering modification of the stop price based on the offset from the 'market' (bid, ask or last price and applicable).
+Applicable to conditional trailing-stop trigger orders, specifies the method of triggering modification of the stop price based on the offset from the 'market' (bid, ask or last price as applicable).

 - `DEFAULT`: The default offset type for the exchange (typically `PRICE`).
 - `PRICE`: The offset is based on a price difference.
-- `BASIS_POINTS`: The offset is based on a price percentage difference expressed in basis points (100 = 1%).
+- `BASIS_POINTS`: The offset is based on a price percentage difference expressed in basis points (100bp = 1%).
 - `TICKS`: The offset is based on a number of ticks.
 - `PRICE_TIER`: The offset is based on an exchange specific price tier.